Determining Distributions of Security Means for WSNs based on the Model of a Neighbourhood Watch: -precision UDG Generator

 \subsection{Methods for Adaptation of Generated UDGs}

-Depending on the use case of our $\lambda$-precision UDGs with randomly and uniformly distributed nodes as models for large-scale static homogeneous WSNs, it can be necessary to modify them.
-This ensures that properties which are hard to achieve by only manipulating the input parameters for the random graph generators can be met.
-Therefore, we provide additional methods to adapt the graphs resulting from our random graph generator.

-If for a chosen combination of input parameters it is unlikely to receive a connected graph or to reduce the number of trials to generate a connected graph, we have implemented an algorithm that connects separate connected components.
-Along with the successive adaptation of a graph in order to make it connected, we have to maintain its model character as representation of realistic WSNs.
-Therefore, we present an approach that computes all connected components of the graph using a nearest neighbour based attempt.
+Use case dependent adaptations of generated $\lambda$-precision UDGs can be necessary to satisfy certain requirements.
+Therefore, to specify the accuracy of the graph properties, we have implemented methods to adapt the graphs resulting from our graph generator.
+Connectivity, occurrences of bridges or average node degree are properties, we have considered for adaptation.
+It is unlikely to receive a large randomly generated graph that meets exactly a set of desired properties based on selected input parameters.
+To improve quality, validity and precision of an evaluation using graphs, it is desirable that those graphs meet exact criteria.
+Certain properties are perhaps achievable solely by repeatedly generating graphs.
+However, such a process is tedious and time consuming, especially for large numbers of graphs.\\ {\bfseries Connectivity:} Our approach to connect a graph consisting of several connected components uses the nearest neighbour attempt.
 The algorithm determines all pairs of nearest neighbour nodes between distinct connected components.
-Then, for each iteration, the nearest neighbour pair with the shortest edge length (euclidean distance) is chosen and added as edge to the graph.
+For each iteration, the nearest neighbour pair with the shortest edge length (euclidean distance) is chosen and added as edge to the graph.
 Subsequently, all nearest neighbour pairs which in turn contain nodes from a single connected component inside the resulting graph are removed from the set.
-The last two steps are repeated until the resulting graph only contains one connected component.
+The last two steps are repeated until there is only one connected component in the graph.